chuongmep/bim42.github.io/_posts/2016-06-18-align-tag-update.md

 Of course, Align Tag is still open source, the entire code can be found on [Bitbucket](https://bitbucket.org/simonmoreau/align-tag).

 This plug-in is already available on the [Autodesk App Store](https://apps.autodesk.com/RVT/en/Detail/Index?id=2903508825431715905&appLang=en&os=Win32_64).
-If you like it, don&#8217;t hesitate to write a nice comment or add a few stars, it always means so much to me!
+If you like it, don't hesitate to write a nice comment or add a few stars, it always means so much to me!